 I am back with my first post of 2017.
 I wish you had a great start to the new year and welcomed it by enjoying to the fullest.
 My first destination of 2017 is a ruined 12th century temple in Puri district of Odisha – The sun temple of Konark.

 Konark Temple is an eerie place to visit.
 For some, its nothing more than a ruined temple while for those with an artistic insight, its a thing of beauty, a subtle combination of science, art and spirituality.
 Built in 1255 by the Ganga dynasty rulers, the temple had stood firm at its place for about eight centuries and what remains today is only a glimpse of the magnificent workmanship of the sculptures of the bygone years.
 No one has appreciated its beauty; neither the Europeans who desecrated it nor the democratic governments that followed.
 UNESCO has been charitable by recognizing it as a world heritage site.
 Today the restoration work is in full flow under the supervision of ASI.
-However what they are claiming as restoration, unfortunately is actually replacement.
+However what they are claiming as restoration, unfortunately, is actually a replacement.
 Over half of the stone pillars and walls which were once adorned with exquisite stone carvings have already been replaced with plain stone slabs.
 What they are conserving is a tourist destination and not the original architectural masterpiece.
 But can we really blame them??
-Although they started after the damage was beyond repair but still they have been trying to save everything they can.
+Although they started after the damage was beyond repair but still, they have been trying to save everything they can.

 How to reach?
 Buses and private taxis from Puri and Bhubaneswar